How to Organize Kitchen Drawers: Simple Steps That Actually Work

 TIP: This is also a great opportunity to use the Magic Eraser to clean the fronts of the kitchen drawers.

 STEP 4 – Measure the width of your drawers and cut your drawer liners to fit.
-I just used a 2-foot plastic ruler, pencil, and scissors.
+I just used a 2-foot plastic ruler, a pencil, and scissors.

 STEP 6 – Rearrange your containers as needed.